aungthurhahein/aungthurhahein.github.com/_posts/2015/2015-11-16-Bruce-Lee-Technique.md

 category: Notes
 ---

 Everyone knows Bruce Lee.
 He is a martial arts master, a movie star,and a student of Yip-man and more.
 As for an ordinary Asian dude, I wanna be like Bruce Lee when I was young.
-I wanna be a badass like him.
+I wanna be a bad-ass like him.
 Nothing more than that...

 But after reading a brief biography about him, it seems that he is more than what I know when I was young.
 He studies philosophy and even writes poetry.
 The following quotes are some extracts of his belief and thoughts on life, learning and working.